vortexman5/vortex/docs_summary/comprehensive_deployment_guide.md

 # Enable extensions
 sudo -u postgres psql -d vortex_db -c "CREATE EXTENSION IF NOT EXISTS vector;" sudo -u postgres psql -d vortex_db -c "CREATE EXTENSION IF NOT EXISTS pg_trgm;"

+# If you encounter issues with the vector extension, you may need to build it from source:
+# git clone --branch v0.5.1 https://github.com/pgvector/pgvector.git
+# cd pgvector
+# make
+# sudo make install
 ```

 Create a `.env` file in the project root with the following content: